 Human wastes can even be used as a source of fuel to heat your little home.

-The whole process sounds gross and unnecessarily complicated, but just know when it comes to removing waste, nothing goes to waste!
+Learn about composting toilets.
+The whole process of composting toilets sounds somewhat gross and complicated, but just know when it comes to removing waste, nothing goes to waste!

 Transportation Living Off-Grid